z3r07h/Mr-R0B0T-s03-ARG/Sites/r/REALMysterySpot/README.md

    * Appears to be the odd one out of the polygon of states.
    * The Yellow Barn is : https://shenandoahcaverns.com/
    * Had a thought that maybe the yellow barn may mean something, with reference to the red wheel barrow.
 Food outlet with colour mentioned.
-   * I feel the colours Red Organge and YEllow to be very prominenet this season
+   * I feel the colours Red Orange and Yellow to be very important this season

 ![Boundary Waters](https://github.com/ColonelDox/Mr-R0B0T-s03-ARG/blob/master/Sites/r/REALMysterySpot/screenshot-shenandoahcaverns.com-2017-10-19-09-58-52.png "yellow barn")